Where is the Grand Opera House?

 Is there always an interval?

 Most shows have an interval which will last for 15 or 20 minutes.
-During this time, you can remain in your seat, visit one of the Theatre's bars, or enjoy a delicious dessert if you have eaten in the Hippodrome Restaurant before the show.
+During this time, you can remain in your seat or visit one of the Theatre's bars.
 As we expect our bars to be very busy during the interval, we recommend that you place your interval drinks order in any of our bars before the show begins.

 What time do shows normally end?